nchampollion/OGGM-future/main.md

-# Building together the future of OGGM
+# Building together the future of glacier modelling - what will be glacier modelling in 5 years !

 The aim of this work is to think, discuss, exchange together about global modelling of mountain glaciers applied to the OGGM model in a calloborative way, thinking to short- and long-term modeling evolution, and by taking time!
 The results should serve us to provide ideas to our projects, code developments, students work and maybe more largely to other researchers.
 It also aims to advertise about the synergies between glacier models, and also the limitations.